When Is Father’s Day 2024—and Why Do We Celebrate It?

 Father’s Day is a holiday that celebrates and honors fathers and their influence in our lives.
 You don’t solely have to honor your biological father on this holiday though—you can celebrate grandfathers, stepfathers, adoptive fathers and others you consider father figures.

-The history of Father’s Day
+What is the history of Father’s Day?

 The history of Mother’s Day goes back to the 1860s, and Mother’s Day was declared a national holiday in 1914.
 Then the celebration of moms paved the way for Father’s Day.
 The history of Father’s Day goes back to 1908, when a church in West Virginia held a sermon to honor 362 men who had been killed the previous year in a coal mining explosion.
 This was the country’s first-ever event to strictly honor fathers, but it was just a one-and-done thing, at least in that community.